 Koi Carp: The Most Expensive Koi Fish Ever Sold

 From humble origins, the koi has come to be the most precious of all fish, the most beautiful specimens selling for up to $2.2 million.

 This ancient, beautiful and long-lived fish continues to fascinate and intrigue.
-Millions of dollars are spent each year on a few of the very best Koi specimens, and plenty of additional money is spent on the more common types.
+Millions of dollars are spent each year on a few of the very best Koi specimens, and many more millions are spent on the more common types.

 To understand why this fish is so popular, we need to understand its history and ancestry.
 From the humble farm laborer’s dining table, to the Emperor’s palace, koi have had a fascinating journey.
 The beautifully patterned, expensive specimens we see today bear little resemblance to their drab-coloured ancestors bred purely for food.